scriban/scriban/readme.md

 template.Render(new { name = "World" }); // => "Hello World!"
 ```

-The language is very versatile and easy to read and use, similar to Liquid but more powerful:
+The language is very versatile, easy to read and use, similar to [liquid](http://liquidmarkup.org/) templates:

 ```C#
 var template = Template.Parse(@"